stryker-mutator/stryker-net/docs/configuration.md

 Change the amount of concurrent workers stryker uses for the mutation testrun.
 Defaults to using half your logical (virtual) processor count.

-\* Example: an intel i7 quad-core with hyperthreading has 8 logical cores and 4 physical cores.
+**Example**: an intel i7 quad-core with hyperthreading has 8 logical cores and 4 physical cores.
 Stryker will use 4 concurrent workers when using the default.

 ### `thresholds` [`object`]